Marc Gruber: Research

 Gruber's group focuses his research on the fields of entrepreneurship, technology commercialization, innovation, and strategic management.

 Together with Sharon Tal, he created the Market Opportunity Navigator, a tool that supports firms in market opportunity identification and exploitation.
 The tool is used by more than 50,000 companies and has been adopted as the 4th tool in the lean start-up tool-set.

 Gruber's research was featured in several news outlets: Bilan, Le Temps, Voice of FinTech podcast, and Neue Zürcher Zeitung.
 From 2001 to 2003, he wrote for the column Start-Up for the Frankfurter Allgemeine Zeitung.

 Awards and distinctions

 He is the recipient of the TUM Research Excellence Award from the European Academy of Management (2012), the Thought Leader Award of the Entrepreneurship Division at the Academy of Management (2009, 2010, 2012), and the Mentor Award of the Entrepreneurship Division at the Academy of Management (2019), and the Foundational Paper Award of the Entrepreneurship Division at the Academy of Management for his study "Darwinians, Communitarians, and Missionaries: The Role of Founder Identity in Entrepreneurship" (with Fauchart, E.) published in Academy of Management Journal in 2011.

-Gruber acted as an associate (2013–2016) and as deputy editor (2017–2020), then Editor-in-Chief (since 2022) at the Academy of Management Journal, the world's highest-ranked journal for empirical management research.
+Gruber acted as an associate from 2013 to 2016 and as deputy editor from 2017 to 2020, then Editor-in-Chief since 2022 at the Academy of Management Journal, the world's highest-ranked journal for empirical management research.

 He is a member of the Academy of Management, and of the Verband der Hochschullehrer für Betriebswirtschaft.